mosquito-cr/mosquito/README.md

 - Rate limited jobs

 Current Limitations:
-- Visibility into the job queue is difficult and must be done through redis manually.
+- Visibility into a running job network and queue is limited.
+There is a working proof of concept visualization API and [bare-bones terminal application](https://github.com/mosquito-cr/tui-visualizer).

 ## Project State